S-VHS: Technical information

-In audio recording, S-VHS retains VHS's conventional linear (baseband) and high fidelity (Hi-Fi) – Audio Frequency Modulation (AFM) soundtracks.
-Some professional S-VHS decks, and high end domestic S-VHS VCRs such as the Victor HR-Z1 can additionally record a pulse-code modulation (PCM) digital audio track (stereo 48 kHz), onto S-VHS tape along with normal video and Hi-Fi stereo and mono analog audio.
+In audio recording, S-VHS retains VHS's conventional linear (baseband) and high fidelity (hi-fi; Audio Frequency Modulation [AFM]) soundtracks.
+Some professional S-VHS decks and high-end domestic S-VHS VCRs (such as the Victor HR-Z1) can additionally record a pulse-code modulation (PCM) digital audio track (stereo 48 kHz) onto S-VHS tape, along with normal video and hi-fi stereo and mono analog audio.

-This is performed by using a high carrier frequency of 3 MHz for the digital audio with O-QDPSK (Offset Quadrature Differential Phase Shift Keying) modulation and PCM encoding which is then recorded onto the same helical tracks as the video.
-This frequency is above those used for VHS Hi-Fi (1.7 MHz for the left channel, 1.8 MHz for the right channel) but below the luminance signal frequency for regular VHS of 3.4 MHz.
+This recording is performed by using a high carrier frequency of 3 MHz for the digital audio, with O-QDPSK (offset quadrature differential phase-shift keying) modulation and PCM encoding; this is then recorded onto the same helical tracks as the video.
+This frequency is above those used for VHS hi-fi (1.7 MHz for the left channel and 1.8 MHz for the right channel) but below the luminance signal frequency for regular VHS of 3.4 MHz.
 The digital audio stream has a bit rate of 2.6 Mbit/s.
-O-QDPSK is based on QDPSK (Quadrature Differential Phase Shift Keying), also known as DQPSK (Differential Quadrature Phase Shift Keying), and is very similar to it, except O-QDPSK signals are free from zero crossing; the signals never cross the 0 voltage point.
-Instead they are above and below the 0 voltage point.
+O-QDPSK is based on QDPSK (quadrature differential phase-shift keying)—also known as DQPSK (differential quadrature phase-shift keying)—and is very similar to it, except that O-QDPSK signals are free from zero crossings; the signals never cross the 0 voltage point.
+Instead, they are above and below the 0 voltage point.
 This type of digital audio requires a bandwidth of 500 kHz.
-It is also possible for this audio channel to have a carrier frequency of 2 MHz.
+This audio channel can also have a carrier frequency of 2 MHz.

-The bandwidth of S-VHS allows PAL recordings to contain Teletext data along with the normal video signal, which then can be displayed as an overlay of the conventional TV picture (though not on standard VHS machines).
-A suitably Teletext-equipped receiver/decoder (TV, PC card, etc.) displays the recorded Teletext data information as if the video were a television transmission being received at that moment.
+The bandwidth of S-VHS allows PAL recordings to contain teletext data along with the normal video signal, which then can be displayed as an overlay on the conventional television picture (though not on standard VHS machines).
+A suitably teletext-equipped receiver/decoder (television, PC card, etc.) displays the recorded teletext information as if the video were a television transmission being received at that moment.